 So in truth, the only way manufacturers can control this would be to limit the number of resellers by doing these things:

 1. Politely Send Them a Notice

 The first course of action would be to try to ask the reseller to stop selling your products if they are not official resellers.
 Most of them would actually take their listing down, as they don’t want to mess around with the manufacturer and other possible legal repercussions.

 Although resellers are legally allowed to sell your items on Amazon, you can hit them from another angle.
 Do you have Intellectual Property rights or trademarked items that you can see the resellers violated?
 If you do (such as using the logo or the brand images), then you may actually ask Amazon to take down the listing on grounds of IP or Intellectual Property Infringement.
 Of course, Amazon will have to verify this before they take action.
 If they see that the reseller has indeed violated your IP rights, then Amazon will remove the sellers.

 3. Hit Them on IP Rights If They State They Are Selling “New Products”

 The term “new” is often misused to simply draw the customers to the products.
 This causes misinformation and makes customers think that these products are directly from the brand or manufacturer.
 In this case, you may also hit the reseller for stating the words “new” if you have IP rights over the product.
 Just follow the same procedure as above.

 4. Set Price Control Earlier On

 Prevention is always better than cure.
 You can prevent retail arbitrage by setting a price policy earlier on.
 Sprigley Allan of Amazon states that brands who sell their product higher than 30% off the SRP are more likely to deal with retail arbitrage.
 Knowing this, you can work your way around the pricing.Prevention is always better than cure.
-You can prevent #retail #arbitrage by setting a price policy… Click To Tweet
+You can prevent #retail #arbitrage by setting a price policy earlier on.
+Click To Tweet

 5. Set a Strict Warranty